unahouExosite/docs/exositeready/gwe/product_overview.md

 ## Application Version Control

-Gateway Engine employs a light-weight version tracking system.
+GWE employs a light-weight version tracking system.
 It uses the Custom Gateway Application tarball name and version to help you keep track of the latest version of the application deployed to a gateway.
-Incrementing or changing the version designator in the tarball name changes the version in the next Gateway Engine report for that app in the `engine_report` dataport.
+Incrementing or changing the version designator in the tarball name changes the version in the next GWE report for that app in the `engine_report` dataport.

 ## Process and Logfile Management

-Process management in Gateway Engine is implemented with the `supervisord` process management tool.
+Process management in GWE is implemented with the `supervisord` process management tool.
 It is light-weight, portable, and extensible.
-The core features of [Supervisor](http://supervisord.org) that Gateway Engine utilizes are logfile rotation and process restarting in case of bugs that can cause crashes.
-Gateway Engine uses supervisor to restart itself as well as all other managed processes.
+The core features of [Supervisor](http://supervisord.org) that GWE utilizes are logfile rotation and process restarting in case of bugs that can cause crashes.
+GWE uses supervisor to restart itself as well as all other managed processes.

 ## Exosite API Libraries

-Gateway Engine uses and depends on the `device-client` python library for all Exosite [Provision and HTTP](/murano/products/device_api/http/) API calls.
+GWE uses and depends on the `device-client` python library for all Exosite [Provision and HTTP](/murano/products/device_api/http/) API calls.
 Additional documentation as well as source code documentation can